 The existence of Atlantis is supported by the fact that it is described in great details by Plato.
-In additions, various conditions, events and goods unknown to Plato are also described in detailed and lengthy words.
+In additions, various conditions, events and goods unknown to Plato are also described in detailed and lengthy words as context clues.
 The recent knowledge of late glacial and postglacial sea level rise and land subsidence that occurred almost precisely at the time described by Plato also becomes strong evidence to the truth of the story.

 Plato describes the Atlantis from point of views of geography, climate, plain layout, city layout, river and channel hydraulics, produces, social structure, customs, mythology and its destruction in details including their dimensions and orientations.
 These become the subjects of the author to hypothesize that the lost city of Atlantis is in Java Sea, as written in a book Atlantis: The lost city is in Java Sea, published in April 2015.
 The works include over 5-year research and analysis of textbooks, papers, internet sites and digital data collected by the author as well as some site observations.
 These resulted in accurate evidence to the hypothesis that the story fits the location in question.